RohitDas/LinkPrediction/README.md

 It is not easy to work with graphx with pyspark.
 People should use Scala for a better experience.

-However, this are the folowing steps
+However, these are the folowing steps:

 1. Download the graphframes jar
 2. Unjar it